HajimeK/BlockchainDevND/projects/project_6_Supply_Chain/project/Report.md

 | ConsumerRole    | 0x7Ee277ded76d22aCf98257e82018D9E85eC0Dd5d | https://rinkeby.etherscan.io/address/0x7Ee277ded76d22aCf98257e82018D9E85eC0Dd5d |
 | Migrations      | 0x5A705378F1aC4BAec8BDd0b1bd236fbf33bE271C | https://rinkeby.etherscan.io/address/0x5A705378F1aC4BAec8BDd0b1bd236fbf33bE271C |

 ## Part 5 : Modify client code to interact with smart contract

-Create the frontend that allows your users to interact with your DApp.
-This should be a simple and clean frontend that manages product lifecycle as the product navigates down the supply chain.

-Using javascript, create a single JS file with all web3 functions that allows your client code to interact with you smart contracts.

-The coffee example in the boilerplate provides this code for you.

 ### Requirement: Configure client code for each actor
 Front-end is configured to: